marcograss/partialzip/README.md

 It allows you to download single files from inside online zip archives.

-For now it supports almost only .IPSW (for iOS firmwares) over http/https URLs.

 You are welcome to add more zip types and decompression methods and file sources.

 ## How to Use